natedavisolds/identify/ROADMAP.md

-## ROADMAP
+# ROADMAP

+## Needed For 1.0 Release
 - Document a working example
 - Allow for other/additional loaders to be used
-- reduce the number of class methods that identify creates
+- Reduce the number of class methods that identify creates
+- Documentation in code